edubart/otclient/README.md

 ### Need help?

-Try to ask questions in [otland](http://otland.net/forum.php) or talk with us at #otclient irc.freenode.net
+Try to ask questions in [otland](http://otland.net/f494/), now we have a board for the project there, or talk with us at #otclient irc.freenode.net

 ### Bugs